JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

 }
 ```

-### Gets an asset by inum
+### Get Custom Asset By inum

-With `get-all-assets` operation-id, we can get any specific asset matched with `inum`.
+With `get-all-assets` operation-id, we can get any specific asset matched
+with `inum`.
 If we know the `inum`, we can simply use the below command:

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --operation-id get-asset-by-inum \